machine/machine.specifications/README.markdown

 Machine.Specifications (MSpec)
 ======================================================================

-NOTICE: Machine.Specifications.NUNit and Machine.Specifications.XUnit are now deprecated.
-Please remove them from your projects.
+*NOTE: Machine.Specifications.NUnit and Machine.Specifications.XUnit are now deprecated.
+Please remove them from your projects.*

 Most recent build [available here](http://teamcity.codebetter.com/guestAuth/repository/download/bt44/.lastSuccessful/Machine.Specifications-release.zip)

 Machine.Specifications is a Context/Specification framework geared towards removing language noise and simplifying tests.
-All it asks is that you accept the =()=>.
+All it asks is that you accept the `=()=>`.

 Below docs are a work in progress:

 # Machine.Specifications

 Machine.Specifications is a [Context/Specification](http://www.code-magazine.com/article.aspx?quickid=0805061) framework geared towards removing language noise and simplifying tests.
-All it asks is that you accept the =()=>.
+All it asks is that you accept the `=()=>`.

-The source code is available on github at [http://github.com/machine/machine.specifications](http://github.com/machine/machine.specifications).
+The source code is available on GitHub at [http://github.com/machine/machine.specifications](http://github.com/machine/machine.specifications).
 It is released under the terms of the MIT license with some parts MS-PL.
-Information about this license is contained within the accompanying License.txt file.
+Information about this license is contained within the accompanying `License.txt` file.

 ## Getting started with MSpec